-Table 19.4 presents net gains (losses) recognized in earnings related to financial assets and liabilities for which the fair value option was elected during the years ended December 31, 2018, 2017, and 2016.
+Table 18.4 presents net gains (losses) recognized in earnings related to financial assets and liabilities for which the fair value option was elected during the years ended December 31, 2019, 2018, and 2017.

-Table 19.4 - Fair Value Option - Financial Assets and Liabilities (dollars in millions)
+Table 18.4 - Fair Value Option - Financial Assets and Liabilities

 Year Ended December 31,

-Net Gains (Losses) from Changes in Fair Value Recognized in Earnings 2018 2017 2016
+Net Gains (Losses) from Changes in Fair Value Recognized in Earnings 2019 2018 2017

-Advances \$ (28) \$ (42) \$ (21)
+Advances \$ 165 \$ (28) \$ (42)

-Mortgage loans held for sale(1) (6) (4) (5)
+Mortgage loans held for sale(1) (1) (6) (4)

-Consolidated discount notes (6)
+Consolidated discount notes (1) -

-Consolidated bonds (20) 18 35
+Consolidated bonds (85) (20) 18

-Total net gains (losses) \$ (54) \$ (28) \$ 3
+Total net gains (losses) \$ 78 \$ (54) \$ (28)

-(1) Included in other assets on the Combined Statement of Condition at December 31, 2018, 2017, and 2016.
+(1) Included in other assets on the Combined Statement of Condition.

 For instruments for which the fair value option has been elected, the related contractual interest income, contractual interest expense, and the discount amortization on fair value option discount notes are recorded as part of net interest income on the Combined Statement of Income.
 The remaining changes in fair value for instruments for which the fair value option has been elected are recorded as net gains (losses) on financial instruments held under fair value option on the Combined Statement of Income, except for changes in fair value related to instrument specific credit risk, which are recorded in AOCI on the Combined Statement of Condition.
-Each of the Electing FHLBanks determined that none of the remaining changes in fair value were related to instrument specific credit risk during the years ended December 31, 2018, 2017, and 2016.
+Each of the Electing FHLBanks determined that none of the remaining changes in fair value were related to instrument specific credit risk during the years ended December 31, 2019, 2018, and 2017.
 In determining that there has been no change in instrument specific credit risk period to period, the Electing FHLBanks primarily considered the following factors: